 Flexibility is one of the great features of the cloud – allowing you to scale up or down as needed.
 When you hit a specific threshold on your CPU or RAM, you can automatically scale up new server storage or environments – or create new ones at the push of a button – and it takes minutes or less to accomplish.
 Using containers really takes advantage of this benefit.

 Cloud Adoption Statistics

-81% of all enterprises have a multi-cloud strategy
+92% of all enterprises have a multi-cloud strategy.

-There are built-in redundancies for basically all of the components of the data center.
+There are built-in redundancies for essentially all components of the data center.
 Typically, 99.99%+ uptime for servers and up to 99.999999999% for long-term storage systems.
-So, when you are looking at archiving documents or putting them onto lower-cost storage, you can use the long-term storage systems and be very comfortable that you are not going to lose any of your data.
+When you are looking at archiving documents or putting them onto lower-cost storage, you can use the long-term storage systems and be confident that you are not going to lose your data.

-Cloud hosting also offers many options for business continuity and disaster recovery, already built in.
-We help you navigate through all the various options in order to best meet your business needs.
+enChoice Cloud Services helps you navigate through all the various options to best meet your business needs.